A bit of folk wisdom for the modern world.

 After it’s done, strain the oil through a cloth to remove the herbs and store in a jar.
 It will keep for about a year and you can use it for cooking if the herb is edible or as a topical treatment on its own.

 It’s quite important that you use properly dried herbs/flower petals, because the presence of water increases the risk for mould or rot.
 Oil generally has preservative properties, but bacteria and mould can thrive in small air pockets where water is present, so dry your herbs for at least 2 weeks first.
-You can use anything from rosemary, thyme and mint to dandelion, marigold etc., depending on the effect you want, so I recommend checking the Internet for exact recipes and ingredients.
+You can use anything from rosemary, thyme and mint to dandelion, calendula etc., depending on the effect you want, so I recommend checking the Internet for exact recipes and ingredients.
 Personally, I like this blog.

 How to make a herbal salve